-My four-year-old loves to help in the kitchen.
+My daughter loves to help in the kitchen.
 I can’t remember the last egg I cracked, because that’s one of her favorite jobs.
 She also loves measuring, mixing, touching, smelling, and tasting ingredients.
-I think she has the makings of a good cook.
+I think she has the makings of a good cook, and it runs in the family.
 I think it’s important to involve her in the kitchen and garden so she is invested in what we grow and create.

 This recipe makes enough dough to split into 4.

 1/4 cup salt

 Continue to stir over medium heat for about 5 minutes until mixture forms a ball in the center of the saucepan.

 Dump the dough out onto a cutting board or clean countertop and knead.
 Separate into 4 pieces and add several drops of food coloring to each piece.
 Knead until the color is well distributed.

 Store in an airtight container so it doesn’t dry out.